Earl of Essex

-Earl of Essex is a title in the Peerage of England which was first created in the 12th century by King Stephen of England.
-The title has been recreated eight times from its original inception, beginning with a new first Earl upon each new creation.
+Earl of Essex is a title in the Peerage of England which was first created in the 12th century by King Stephen.
+The title has been recreated eight times from its original inception, beginning with a new first earl upon each new creation.
 The most well-known Earls of Essex were Thomas Cromwell (c.
 1485 – 1540) (sixth creation), chief minister to King Henry VIII, Sir William Parr (1513-1571) who was brother to Queen Catherine Parr who was the sixth wife of King Henry VIII, and Robert Devereux, 2nd Earl of Essex (1565–1601) (eighth creation), a favourite of Queen Elizabeth I who led Essex's Rebellion in 1601.

 The current holder of the earldom is Paul Capell, 11th Earl of Essex (born 1944), a retired school teacher from Caton, Lancashire.

 The family seat was Cassiobury House, near Watford, Hertfordshire.